maykinmedia/open-product-api-client/README.rst

 Install
 -------

-You can the install Objects API Client either via the Python Package Index (PyPI) or from source.
+You can the install Open Products API Client either via the Python Package Index (PyPI) or from source.

 To install using ``pip``:

 .. code-block:: bash

-    pip install objects-api-client-django
+    pip install products-api-client-django

 Usage